damianszczepanik/silencio/README.md

 When you implement new processor or converter you are more than welcome to [pull](https://github.com/damianszczepanik/silencio/pulls) this change and make someone happier!

 Mind that this project has several metrics that measure code quality.
-From [continuous integration](https://travis-ci.org/damianszczepanik/silencio) and [code coverage](https://codecov.io/github/damianszczepanik/silencio) to [coverity](https://scan.coverity.com/projects/damianszczepanik-silencio).
-Please mind that PR are welcome but try to keep high code coverage.
+From [continuous integration](https://travis-ci.org/damianszczepanik/silencio) and [code coverage](https://codecov.io/github/damianszczepanik/silencio) to [coverity](https://scan.coverity.com/projects/damianszczepanik-silencio) and [checkstyle](http://checkstyle.sourceforge.net).
+All PRs are welcome but try to keep high code coverage and good documentation of the code you deliver.